Women’s Survival Guide is a newsletter about women’s experiences in midlife.

 Zoom Hangouts!

 That’s right!
 WSG online, in person with fellow WSG readers!
 It’s a blast!
 You never know what we will talk about, but everyone has a smile on their face from beginning to end.
-The zooms happen every third Monday at 7 PM EST. Links sent out the week before!
+The zooms will restart soon!
+I send out an email the week before.

 Video Interviews and Podcasts!